 Are Walruses Dangerous?

 Yes, walruses can be dangerous to their prey, their predators and even their own species.
-Walruses are dangerous because they use their enlarged canine teeth (tusks).
+Walruses are dangerous because they use their enlarged canine teeth (tusks) to defend themselves.
 Walruses are particularly dangerous if they are hunting, being hunted, mating, or defending themselves and their young1 (source: I. Charrier, et al, Mammalian Biology, Vol. 76, Issue 5, pp.622-627, 2011).

 Walruses are known to attack various marine mammals including seals2 (source: F.H.
 Fay, Arctic, Vol. 13, No. 2, pp. 111-122, 1960).
 Walruses have also been recorded to kill humans and damage their vessels3 (sources: BBC Studios, Arctic Museum & Arctic Studies Centre, Bowdoin College, The Polar Bear Programme).